Understanding Facility Accreditation

 We hope you will choose La Jolla Cosmetic Surgery Centre for your procedure, but even if you don’t, you should still be sure that you use the criterion listed above to choose your surgeon and facility.
 Ask questions and be sure that your qualified plastic surgeon operates in an accredited facility.
 We strongly believe this will help you obtain the best and safest medical care.

-Call us at (858) 452-1981 or (858) 452-1981 to ask for a complimentary worksheet that can help you compare the qualifications of the surgeons and facilities you are considering!
+Call or text us at (858) 452-1981 to ask for a complimentary worksheet that can help you compare the qualifications of the surgeons and facilities you are considering!
 You can also call us to set up a free consultation appointment with one of our board certified plastic surgeons.

 Note: This article reflects our opinions and beliefs about the topics covered herein.